Transit Systems of Germany

 21 photos

 Home to Germany’s largest and oldest U-Bahn (or subway).
-Since the wall has come down, the U-Bahn and the commuter S-Bahn systems again link east and West Berlin.
-The S-Bahn is still being re-constructed to its pre-war layout.
+Since the wall has closed, the U-Bahn and commuter S-Bahn systems link East and West Berlin again.
+The S-Bahn is still being reconstructed to its pre-war layout.
 The city is extending the E. Berlin Strassenbahn network into the west side.

 4 photos

-This city in the Rhein/Ruhr area has placed most of its tram lines in an underground subway but is more like light rail then metro.
+This city in the Rhein/Ruhr area has placed most of its tram lines in a subway, which is more like a light rail than a metro.

 7 photos